LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 ## Time interval

 Now, we need to tell the program how often we want it to execute.
 To do this, we will put our program to sleep for a specified amount of time at the end of each iteration.
-To do this, we need to include `thread` and `chrono`.
-The first gives us access to the function we will use to put our thread to sleep, and the second allows us to work with time intervals.
+We need to include `thread` and `chrono`.
+The former gives us access to the function we will use to put our thread to sleep, while the latter allows us to work with time intervals.
 We can do this by adding the following ***includes*** to the beginning of our program:

 ```cpp
 #include <chrono>